otrv4/otrv4/architecture-decisions/005-mix-key.md

 *DH function - DH(x, Y)*

+// TODO: should this be updated to the new generateDH()?
 Given x, a private key, and Y, a public key, generates a shared secret value in the 3072-bit group defined in [RFC-3526](https://www.ietf.org/rfc/rfc3526.txt).

 *Key Derivation Function - SHA3(Y)*

-Given Y, generates a 3072-bit long string using the SHA3-256 algorithm.
-This is used even when a DH shared secret is calculated (reducing from 3072 to 256 bits) because we want to keep this value with a constant size.
+Given Y, generates a 3072-bit long string using the SHA3-256 algorithm This is used even when a DH shared secret is calculated (reducing from 3072 to 256 bits) because we want to keep this value with a constant size. //TODO: a 3072 bit long with SHA-256?
+Not clear.

 #### Considerations